 In Sarah’s case, if her employer followed the HMRC guidance then their May RTI submission would show a normal payday date of 28 May even though it was actually paid to Sarah on 15 May.
 DWP would then allocate it to the assessment period based on the date of 28 May and so it will go into the next assessment period, 25 May to 24 June, and so not disturb Sarah’s regular UC payments.

 However, the HMRC guidance does not resolve the problem if wages are paid late, unless the RTI submission is made before the normal payday by the employer.
 So, this means that unfortunately, if an employer pays late AND doesn’t file the RTI submission until the wages are paid, the allocation of two wage payments to one assessment period cannot initially be avoided, even if HMRC’s guidance is followed.
 However, see below for information about how to ask for payments to be re-allocated.

-Therefore, if you receive pay earlier or later than your normal pay date over these coming months and it is near to the end of your UC assessment period you need to be aware that this might impact on your next UC payment.
+Therefore, if you receive pay earlier or later than your normal pay date and it is near to the end of your UC assessment period you need to be aware that this might impact on your next UC payment.
 If this does happen, it is worth bearing in mind that although it looks to DWP that you have had two sets of pay in one assessment period, it may well also be the case that it will look as though you have had none in the next assessment period (if you are paid on your normal contractual pay day in the following month) and you should then get a higher UC award as no pay will be taken into account in that assessment period.
 Depending on your circumstances, you may be better or worse off overall where this happens.